HarshSao/To-Do-List/README.md

 # To-Do-List
-A clean, intuitive, and feature-rich To-Do List application that helps you organize tasks, boost productivity, and stay on top of your daily goals.
+A simple, clean and intuitive To-Do List application that helps you organize tasks, boost productivity, and stay on top of your daily goals.
 Built with simplicity and efficiency in mind.